abdusabri/bit-docs/content/docs/cli-add.md

 bit add src/foo/ --main bar.js
 ```

-This will create a component with the id `src/foo`, with `bar.js` as the main file (even when there's an `index` file in the same directory).
+This will create a component with the id `foo`, with `bar.js` as the main file (even when there's an `index` file in the same directory).

 ### Tracking multiple components using a file list